LienBosmans/stack-t/README.md

 dbt build
 ```

-In case you only want to run tests on the input SQLite, replace `dbt build` by `dbt build -s models/staging/*`.
+In case you only want to run tests on the input SQLite (this is a good idea if you are using a data source for the first time!), replace `dbt build` by `dbt build -s models/staging/*`.

 If all models run successfully, you can use a database manager (f.e.
 DBeaver) to view the tables inside your DuckDB database `dev.duckdb`.
 The overview tables about your event log are located inside the `mart` schema.